Which Type of Small Wedding is Right for You?

 Congratulations!
 You are engaged!
 And your only mood at the moment is pure excitement, and that it should be.
 We want to help you sort through all of the questions going on in your head right now.
 And one of the first things you’ll want to decide (yes, before thinking about your wedding dress) is what kind of wedding you and your partner want to experience.
 If you’re here – you’re probably leaning towards a smaller ceremony.
 So, let’s jump into any information that may help you figure out if smaller is better and what type of small wedding would work best for you as a couple.

 The Micro Wedding

 A Minimony is a very intimate ceremony that only includes up to 10 people.
 If you’re unable to hold the wedding you planned – for whatever reason – minimonies offer the perfect solution.
-What’s great about this small wedding type is that you can keep the same wedding date for sentimental reasons or any legal reasons that require you to be married, then follow up with your initially planned wedding, but at a later date.
+What’s great about this small wedding type is that you can keep the same wedding date for sentimental reasons or any legal reasons that require you to be married.
+Then follow up with your initially planned wedding, but at a later date.
 Minimonies allow you to lower your budget significantly and focus on the experience.
-A smaller cake and a simpler dress are perfectly fitting, and you should be able to feel the love in the air during a minimony truly.
+A smaller cake and a simpler dress are perfectly fitting!
+Moreover, you should be able to feel the love in the air during a minimony truly.

-There are numerous reasons why couples opt for a smaller wedding; what’s great is that they establish more freedom, and they don’t have to feel as though they’re compromising on their big wedding dreams.
-If you or your partner are leaning towards having a smaller big day, we hope this information has provided you with some options from which to choose.
+There are numerous reasons why couples opt for a smaller wedding!
+What’s great is that they establish more freedom.
+They also don’t have to feel as though they’re compromising on their big wedding dreams.
+We hope this information on smaller weddings has provided you with some options from which to choose.
 For more details to help you decide, visit The Ultimate Guide to Small Weddings.

 Photo by @jackbatesphotography